Second Class

 a.

 Tell what precautions must be taken for a safe swim.
+(See pages

 b.

-return to your starting place.**
+swimming, then return to your starting place.** (See

 ** Under certain exceptional conditions, where the climate